empersun/empersun/README.md

 - 👋 Hi, I’m Kunwei Sun
 - 📰 I got my B.S at Beijing University of Technology, in 2021
-- 👀 I joined Mcgill University in January 2023
+- 👀 I joined Mcgill University in 2023
 - 🌱 Contact me for more details about my work.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - ✨ Some of my current paper: